lbnl-cybersecurity/tee-hpc/README.md

 We use one of the latest linux kernels (5.4.1) with SEV support to run our experiments.
 Follow the instructions provided in this [link](https://www.cyberciti.biz/tips/compiling-linux-kernel-26.html) to update the kernel to 5.4.1.

-Next, download the official source material for AMD SEV setup and run the provide build script:
+Next, download the official source material for AMD SEV setup and run the provided build script:

 ```
 git clone --single-branch -b master https://github.com/AMDESE/AMDSEV.git